Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-architecture.md

 ## Comparison with maintenance SDK

-If you are migrating from maintenance SDKs, you may notice that next-gen SDKs differ from maintenance SDKs not only in terms of interfaces but also in their Middleware vs Plugin architecture .
+If you are migrating from maintenance SDKs, you may notice that latest SDKs differ from maintenance SDKs not only in terms of interfaces but also in their Middleware vs Plugin architecture .
 You can think of Middleware as being equal to Enrichment Plugin and Destination Plugin.

 ## SDK status table